Edwardsville Amazon warehouse collapse: Background

+In 2016, Amazon announced its intent to open two new e-commerce fulfillment facilities in Edwardsville, Illinois, 16 mi east of downtown St. Louis.
+Each of the fulfillment facilities would cover 700000 ft2.
+Amazon's logistics network includes multiple types of fulfillment centers, which contain different machinery depending on the size of the items stored there; the Edwardsville site included one facility for larger items and one for smaller items.
+After customer orders are packaged at fulfillment centers, packages are transported to smaller delivery stations to be sorted and loaded onto trucks for delivery.

-Amazon announced its intent to open two new fulfillment facilities in Edwardsville, Illinois, on June 2, 2016.
-Each facility would cover 700000 ft2, with one focusing on larger items and the other on smaller items.
-This was predicted to contribute to the creation of 1,000 full-time jobs for the region, which Mayor of Edwardsville Hal Patton described as a "much-needed employment opportunity" for the area.
-The facility was located in the Lakeview Commerce Center, a Greater St. Louis commercial development site brokered by CBRE Group off of Illinois Route 111 near the I-270/I-255 interchange 16 mi east of downtown St. Louis, which also hosted facilities for J.F.
+The opening of the two fulfillment facilities was predicted to contribute to the creation of 1,000 full-time jobs for the region, which Mayor of Edwardsville Hal Patton described as a "much-needed employment opportunity" for the area.
+The facilities are located in the Lakeview Commerce Center, a commercial development site brokered by CBRE Group in Edwardsville.
+The site also hosted facilities for J.F.
 Electric, Spectrum Brands, and World Wide Technology by 2020.

-The Amazon facilities opened in August 2017, with the building focusing on larger items referred to as STL4 and the one for smaller items as STL6.
-One year later, in August 2017, the first public tour of STL4 was given to news media, "members of the community", and to federal-level politicians Dick Durbin (Democratic senator from Illinois) and John Shimkus (Republican representative from Illinois's 15th congressional district).
+The two Amazon fulfillment facilities opened in August 2017, with the building focusing on larger items referred to as STL4 and the one for smaller items as STL6.
+One year later, in August 2017, the first public tour of STL4 was given to news media, "members of the community", and to federal-level politicians Dick Durbin and John Shimkus.
 At the time, both facilities combined had over 2,000 employees, over twice as much as projections made the year prior.

-In 2018, Contegra Construction constructed the shell of the DLI4 building at the corporate complex, which would become an Amazon delivery warehouse.
+In 2018, Contegra Construction constructed the shell of an Amazon delivery station building at the corporate complex, designated DLI4 in Amazon's network.
 At DLI4's completion in September 2020, the warehouse took up a total of 594000 ft2, of which 15000 ft2 was office space.
 DLI4 was designed by architectural firm Richard L. Bowen & Associates.

 Throughout December 2021, ahead of the Christmas holiday, Amazon's DLI4 site had around 190 employees across all shifts, according to a spokesperson.
 A majority of the workforce employed at the site were contracted delivery drivers, and expected demand from the holiday prompted the company to increase the number of these contractors.
 Having fewer full-time delivery workers was part of an initiative at Amazon starting in 2018 to reduce the company's reliance on external carrier services.
 Only seven full-time employees were at DLI4 at the time of the tornado.